-Nope, these bushcraft shelters are bigger, sturdier and—unlike emergency shelters—meant to last a long time.
+Nope, bushcraft shelters are bigger, sturdier, and—unlike emergency shelters—meant to last a long time.
 They can serve as a bug out location (BOL) when SHTF or simply as a “home away from home” whenever you feel like spending some quality time outdoors.

-Laying down a good foundation is key for an awesome bushcraft super shelter.
+Laying down a good foundation is the key to an awesome bushcraft super shelter.

 This is probably one of the most impressive bushcraft super shelters ever built.

-The whole dang thing looks like a fort: it’s a semi-enclosed shelter decked out with a raised bed, some sleeping areas and a couple of tarp-covered spaces, a cooking area, a bench, a sawing horse and an actual hunting tower.
+The whole dang thing looks like a fort: it’s a semi-enclosed shelter decked out with a raised bed, some sleeping areas, a couple of tarp-covered spaces, a cooking area, a bench, a sawing horse, and an actual hunting tower.
 It’s every outdoorsman’s dream come to life.